seinecle/blog/_posts/2021-07-08-the-long-game.md

 Take as much time as necessary for steps 1 and 2, then take 20 years or more to loop and repeat through steps 3 and 4, as many time as I want.

-What I hope to achieve is a a sense of aggregating and building up a coherent set of research outputs.
+What I hope to achieve is a sense of aggregating and building up a coherent set of research outputs.
 The cumulative effect, I hope, will stimulate an interest in the whole, rather than just the parts.
 My research will be made available to a wide audience, which is another desirable outcome.
 It will live on a web platform that will grow and improve as time passes.
 It already gives me a feeling I appreciate a lot: looking far ahead, as when starting a long climb.
 Small steps, no rush, no timer.
 Playing the long game.

 The app is [Nocode functions](https://nocodefunctions.com).
 Check it now, and again in 5, 10 and 20 years :-)